Tikhon Dzyadko: Career

 In March 2014, he signed an appeal against the annexation of Crimea by the Russian Federation.
 Participant of the Congress "Ukraine – Russia: Dialogue", held on April 24–25, 2014 in Kyiv.

-In August 2015, he left Dozhd to start working on the TV channel Inter in Washington, D.C.
+In August 2015, he left TV Rain to start working on the TV channel Inter in Washington, D.C.
 He started working as a news anchor on RTVI in 2016.
 From January 2018 to December 2019 he was Deputy Editor-in-Chief of the TV channel.

-In December 2019, Dzyadko became the chief editor of Dozhd, replacing Alexandra Perepelova in this position.
+In December 2019, Dzyadko became the chief editor of TV Rain, replacing Alexandra Perepelova in this position.